coolzhao/Geo-SAM/README.md

 #### Locate the QGIS Plugin folder

-In QGIS, Go to menu `Settings` > `User Profiles` > `Open active profile folder.`  You'll be taken straight to the profile directory.
-Under the profile folder, you may find a `python` folder; the `plugins` folder should be right inside the `python` folder (create the `plugins` folder, if it does not exist).
+In QGIS, Go to the menu `Settings` > `User Profiles` > `Open active profile folder.`  You'll be taken straight to the profile directory.
+Under the profile folder, you may find a `python` folder; the `plugins` folder should be right inside the `python` folder (create the `plugins` folder if it does not exist).
 Put the entire `Geo-SAM` folder inside the `plugins` folder, then restart QGIS.
-The directory tree structure should be same as the following.
+The directory tree structure should be the same as the following.

 ```txt
 python